 Without labeling it “the consumerization of IT”, another continuing trend is employees bringing personally owned consumer level devices or “apps” into the company, and then questioning why there are not any company standard capabilities that address the same challenges they are solving individually.
 The stock answer is that IT then must tackle securing digital assets, data governance, legal and security considerations, risk profiles, employee expectations, training, disaster recovery, business continuity, and more.

 I think the question on company standard capabilities is a great one.
-Some IT professionals I have spoken with recently do not seem to understand the problem, do not like change and are fearful of the outcome if they embrace this trend.
+Some IT professionals I have spoken with recfently do not seem to understand the problem, do not like change and are fearful of the outcome if they embrace this trend.

 Without IT providing a solution that works as well as the consumer product, or is as easy to use, employees will in many cases use what they know works, irrespective of what the company policy is.
 Layer on the need for all the IT related requirements I mentioned earlier and the